 Each share carries one vote at any Shareholders’ Meeting.
-Voting rights may be suspended with respect to shares (i) which, notwithstanding a request from the Company’s Supervisory Board, have not been fully paid up, (ii) which are owned by more than one person, except if a sole representative has been appointed and notified to the Company regarding the exercise of voting rights, and (iii) for which voting rights have been suspended by a decision of a competent court and/or regulatory authority.
+Voting rights may be suspended with respect to shares (i) which, notwithstanding a request from the Company’s board of directors, have not been fully paid up, (ii) which are owned by more than one person, except if a sole representative has been appointed and notified to the Company regarding the exercise of voting rights, and (iii) for which voting rights have been suspended by a decision of a competent court and/or regulatory authority.

 Each shareholder may participate in the meeting in person or may have himself represented by a proxy holder in accordance with the provisions of the Belgian Code of Companies and Associations.
 Details as to the formalities regarding the appointment of a proxy holder are set out in the convening notice of the relevant Shareholders’ Meeting.
 The company must receive the proxy ultimately on the 6th day before the date of the meeting.

-The Supervisory Board has the possibility to provide in the convening notice that the shareholders can vote remotely, prior to the Shareholders’ Meeting, by letter or electronically, by means of a form made available by the Company.
-Further formalities as to the possibility to vote remotely (if such possibility is provided by the Supervisory Board) are set out in the convening notice of the relevant Shareholders’ Meeting.
+The board of directors has the possibility to provide in the convening notice that the shareholders can vote remotely, prior to the Shareholders’ Meeting, by letter or electronically, by means of a form made available by the Company.
+Further formalities as to the possibility to vote remotely (if such possibility is provided by the board of directors) are set out in the convening notice of the relevant Shareholders’ Meeting.

-In principle, the Shareholders’ Meeting has sole authority regarding the following matters: (i) the approval of the Company’s annual accounts; (ii) the election and dismissal of the Company’s Supervisory Board members and statutory auditors; (iii) the discharge from liability of the Supervisory Board members and the statutory auditors; (iv) the bringing of a derivative suit against the Supervisory Board members; (v) an increase or decrease of the Company’s registered capital (save for the right of the Supervisory Board to increase the Company’s registered capital within the framework of the authorized capital); (vi) the approval of a merger or a split of the Company and (vii) any amendment to the Articles of Association.
+In principle, the Shareholders’ Meeting has sole authority regarding the following matters: (i) the approval of the Company’s annual accounts; (ii) the election and dismissal of the Company’s board of directors members and statutory auditors; (iii) the discharge from liability of the board of directors members and the statutory auditors; (iv) the bringing of a derivative suit against the board of directors members; (v) an increase or decrease of the Company’s registered capital (save for the right of the board of directors to increase the Company’s registered capital within the framework of the authorized capital); (vi) the approval of a merger or a split of the Company and (vii) any amendment to the Articles of Association.